jenkinsci/reliza-integration-plugin/README.md

 ### 2.2 Webhook configurations:

-In payload URL, put in the base url of your Jenkins instance appended by "/github-webhook/" <p>
+In payload URL, put in the base url of your Jenkins instance appended by "/github-webhook/"

-Set content-type to application/json <p>
+Set content-type to application/json

-Choose specific events for when you want to release details to reliza hub.
-Current plugins only support pushes, branches, and pull requests.
+Select just the push event for triggering the webhook.

 ## 3. Setting up reliza hub configurations:

 ### 3.1 Acquiring api key and id:

-Project Id: Go to reliza hub -> project -> chosen project -> click on padlock -> record given api key and id <p>
+Project API: Go to reliza hub -> project -> chosen project -> click on padlock -> record given api key and id

-OR Org Id (will require project UUID): Go to reliza hub -> settings -> set org-wide read-write api key -> record given api key and id <p>
+OR Org API (will require project UUID): Go to reliza hub -> settings -> set org-wide read-write api key -> record given api key and id

 ### 3.2 Storing in Jenkins:

-Go to Jenkins -> Manage Jenkins -> Manage Credentials -> Domains: (global) -> Add Credentials <p>
+Go to Jenkins -> Manage Jenkins -> Manage Credentials -> Domains: (global) -> Add Credentials

-Kind should be set to Username with password and scope should be set to global. <p>
+Kind should be set to Username with password and scope should be set to global.

 Input your api key id into username and api key into password, then set identifying ID to "RELIZA_API".

 ## 4. Setting up Jenkins:

-You will have 2 options for configuring your pipeline, the first will be to directly input a pipeline script into the pipeline configurations and the second will be to create a Jenkinsfile in your project's root directory for Jenkins to read from. <p>
+You will have 2 options for configuring your pipeline, the first will be to directly input a pipeline script into the pipeline configurations and the second will be to create a Jenkinsfile in your project's root directory for Jenkins to read from.

 Creating a Jenkinsfile allows you to update your pipeline without having to go to your Jenkins instance to reconfigure it.

 ### 4.1 Pipeline configurations:

-Go to Jenkins -> New Item -> Pipeline <p>
+Go to Jenkins -> New Item -> Pipeline

-Check GitHub project and input your GitHub repository URL. <p>
+Check GitHub project and input your GitHub repository URL.

-Under build triggers, check GitHub hook trigger for GITScm polling. <p>
+Under build triggers, check GitHub hook trigger for GITScm polling.

 ### 4.2 Directly input pipeline script: